jonkislin/ashenstone_lorebook/docs/2024/Journal-2.5.md

 > - Torin takes the axe and heads home and knows what happened... why there is darkness spreading across the land.
 > - Boudicca is going back to her Dwarven home in Lynnla.
 City of Mines.
 Boudicca finds she's an heiress to the powerful political powers.
 > - Flim Flam was never heard of again

+## Axe Limericks

+An axe, feeling quite proud of my shine,
+A portrait of me would be fine!
+With a grin, I will pose,
+In fabulous throwback clothes,
+Now capture my best side, divine!
+TAKE A PHOTO WITH ME CHILD!!!!

+An axe, full of guilt and despair,
+Regretted each cut I did bear.
+I'd chopped down a tree,
+Then said, "Why, oh why, me?".
+And I wept in the forest, unfair.
+BUT THAT’S NOT ALL I”VE DONE.

+There once was an axe sharp and sleek,
+Whose victims were many, so bleak.
+It hacked with great might,
+But now feels contrite,
+Regretting each swing it would seek.
+I AM A MURDERER!!!!

+An axe with a plan quite precise,
+Declares, "Flim Flam must pay the price!".
+He’ll mutter a spell,
+And under its swell,
+He becomes a treat—oh, so nice!
+BLOW THE BUBBLE!!!!!